-The school will acknowledge outstanding attendance and punctuality in the following ways:
+The school will also acknowledge individual improvements to attendance and punctuality in the following ways:

-- Postcards home - Class teachers talk with parents
+- Letters home - Class teachers talk with parents

 Working with parents to improve attendance

 The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
 Open and honest communication will be maintained with pupils and their families about the expectations of school life, attendance, and performance so that they understand what to expect and what is expected of them.
 The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services.